zeek/zeek-docs/doc/scripts/base/frameworks/intel/input.zeek.rst

    in custom scripts.
 Errors can be of different levels (information, warning, errors).

-   :desc: The :zeek:type:`Input::EventDescription` record which generated the error.
+   :param desc: The :zeek:type:`Input::EventDescription` record which generated the error.

-   :message: An error message.
+   :param message: An error message.

-   :level: The :zeek:type:`Reporter::Level` of the error.
+   :param level: The :zeek:type:`Reporter::Level` of the error.